DaiJiabin/mysite/content/posts/Java-Learning.md

 # Java Learning ( Data Structures, mostly )

 ...
-And the greatest reason I learn it, is that ~~I LOVE COFFEE :coffee:~~ its DS are fuxxing easy to use.
+And the greatest reason I learn it, is that ~~I LOVE COFFEE :coffee:~~ its DS are soooooooooooo smoooooooth.

 ## 01. Basic Usage in Java